Warhammer 40,000: Deathwatch

-Warhammer 40,000: Deathwatch – Tyranid Invasion is a turn-based tactics video game developed and published by Rodeo Games for iOS on July 16, 2015.
-Ports for the Windows and PlayStation 4 were released later as Warhammer 40,000: Deathwatch – Enhanced Edition.
+Warhammer 40,000: Deathwatch – Tyranid Invasion is a turn-based tactics video game developed and published by Rodeo Games.
+Initially released for iOS on July 16, 2015, ports for Windows and PlayStation 4 were released as Warhammer 40,000: Deathwatch – Enhanced Edition.
 It is based on Games Workshop's tabletop wargame Warhammer 40,000.
 The game has been described as a spiritual successor to Hunters series.